Jeepers Creepers 2

 Jeepers Creepers 2 is a 2003 American horror film written and directed by Victor Salva.
-A sequel to the 2001 film Jeepers Creepers, the film finds the Creeper, a demonic creature and mysterious serial killer who pursues a school bus filled with high school students.
-Ray Wise also appears as Jack Taggart, a farmer who seeks to hunt down and kill the Creeper as revenge for his younger son who the Creeper had murdered that same week.
+A sequel to the 2001 film Jeepers Creepers, the film portrays the Creeper, a demonic creature and mysterious serial killer who pursues a school bus filled with high-school students.
+Ray Wise also appears as Jack Taggart, a farmer who seeks to hunt down and kill the Creeper as revenge for his younger son whom the Creeper had murdered that same week.
 Additionally, Francis Ford Coppola returned to the franchise as an executive producer.

 Produced by Myriad Pictures and American Zoetrope, filming for Jeepers Creepers 2 took place in Tejon Ranch, and Long Beach, California in 2002.

-The film was theatrically released by United Artists in the United States on August 29, 2003, where it was met with mostly negative reviews from critics.
-With a $17 million budget, the film grossed between $63.1 and $120 million worldwide (sources differ) and spawned a prequel, released as Jeepers Creepers 3 in 2017.
+The film was theatrically released by MGM Distribution Co. under the United Artists label in the United States on August 29, 2003, where it was met with mostly negative reviews from critics.
+With a $17 million budget, the film grossed $63.1 million worldwide and spawned a prequel, released as Jeepers Creepers 3 in 2017.

 Plot

-Three days after the events of the first film and a day after the events of the third film, the Creeper abducts a young Billy Taggart in front of his father Jack Sr., his older brother Jack Jr. and their dog Mac in its 22nd day of feeding.
-The next day, a school bus carrying a high school basketball team and cheerleaders suffers a blowout, after one of the tires is hit by a hand-crafted shuriken made of bone fragments.
-Later a cheerleader named Minxie Hayes has a vision of Billy Taggart and Darry Jenner who attempt to warn her about the Creeper before it blows out another tire and disables the bus.
-With the team stranded, the Creeper abducts bus driver Betty Borman and coaches Charlie Hanna and Dwayne Barnes.
+Three days after the events of the first film, in its 22nd day of feeding, the Creeper abducts a young Billy Taggart in front of his father Jack Sr., and his older brother Jack Jr..

+The next day, a school bus carrying a sports team and cheerleaders suffers a blowout, after a tire is hit by a hand-crafted shuriken.
+A cheerleader named Minxie Hayes has a vision of Darry Jenner and Billy Taggart who attempt to warn her about the Creeper.
+Another tire is blown out, disabling the bus.
+The Creeper ambushes and abducts the bus driver and two coaches.
 When the Creeper returns, he singles out six of the students: Dante Belasco, Jake Spencer, Minxie Hayes, Scotty Braddock, Andy "Bucky" Buck, and Deaundre "Double D" Davis.
 Minxie has another vision in which Darry says the Creeper emerges every 23rd spring for 23 days to eat humans and she tells the other students.

 After hearing several police reports, the Taggarts go hunting for the Creeper and soon make radio contact with the school bus.
 The Creeper attacks Bucky, but Rhonda stabs it through the head with a javelin.
 Dante begins prodding the Creeper's wing, only for it to grab and decapitate him.
-The Creeper tears off its injured head and uses Dante's severed head to replace its own.
-The students decide to leave the bus to find help, but the Creeper returns and chases them into a field, where it kills Jake and takes Scotty.
+The Creeper tears off its injured head and replaces it with Dante's head.
+The students leave the bus to find help, but the Creeper chases them into a field, where it kills Jake and takes Scotty.